Plastic Surgery for Gynecomastia Workup

 Imaging Studies

-If indicated by the patient's history, physical examination, and laboratory results, preoperative workup may include an ultrasound examination of the testes and breasts, computed tomography scan of adrenal glands, magnetic resonance imaging of sella turcica, and mammography when appropriate.
+If indicated by the patient's history, physical examination, and laboratory results, preoperative workup may include an ultrasonographic examination of the testes and breasts, computed tomography scan of adrenal glands, magnetic resonance imaging of sella turcica, and mammography when appropriate.

 Other Tests